ChrisCummins/pip-db/Documentation/Log.md

 `2013-12-30.md`.
 The advantage of that is that it produces many smaller and separate files, although this would make it harder to do whole-document re-factors.

+### Monday 30th

+Registered the `pip-db.org` domain with GoDaddy for 1 year (no renewal), and set up a 301 permanent forward to `pso.aston.ac.uk/~cummince/`.
+When next term starts, should ask Ian how to get Uni to reimburse the £9.10 fee.